AlwaysFHao/TiM4Rec/README.md

 This section will introduce the training methods of the model.

+**Note:** *Since the SSD kernel is implemented with Triton and includes auto-tuning, the model requires a warm-up during the first iteration.
+Please record the actual runtime of TiM4Rec starting from the second epoch(refer to [Mamba2 Author's Answer](https://github.com/state-spaces/mamba/issues/389#issuecomment-2171755306)).*

 ### 3.1 TiM4Rec
 After preparing all the necessary files and runtime environment, please modify the configuration file path in [`🐍 run.py`](run.py) in the following format:
 ```python